 Whether you’re adopting a pocket-sized Pug or a galloping Great Dane, you need to make sure your home is ready.
 Puppies are a force of nature, and they don’t stay small for long!
-Don’t learn the hard way how essential puppy-proofing your space is after it’s too late.
+Don’t learn how essential puppy-proofing your space is after it’s too late.

 Use this guide for some simple ways to prepare a puppy-safe apartment before the new addition to the family arrives.

 Your puppy needs a space to relax and feel safe.
 Dedicate a corner of one specific room all for them.
 If possible, choose an area that has vinyl or tile flooring so it’s easier to clean up messes.
 Then add toys and a soft, warm bed.
 Toys are important for keeping your puppy entertained all day.
 They will especially have fun with anything that squeaks or bounces.
-Let them get used to your place one room at a time.
-Trying to take in the entire apartment all at once can be stressful for them.
-There are too many new sights and smells.
-Consider keeping your puppy in one room at first, and then slowly expanding and adding one room at a time.
-This can help keep their stress levels low and even make the training process easier.
+Let them get used to their new place one room at a time.
+Trying to take in the entire apartment all at once can be stressful for you both.
+There are too many new sights, smells and objects to discover.
+Consider keeping your puppy in one room at first, and then slowly expanding to the rest of the house.
+This can help keep their stress levels low make the training process easier.

 Thoroughly inspect your apartment for food and any small items that would be easy for a puppy to ingest.
 Vacuum the carpets, mop the hardwood floors, and remove all trash.
 Put away items you don’t want your dog to damage or chew on, like shoes, decorative baskets, remotes, etc. Get in the habit of regularly cleaning so your puppy doesn’t accidentally eat something they shouldn’t.

 Puppies are prone to chewing on electrical wires and cords, especially when they start teething.
 Keep in mind that they typically begin teething within the first 3-8 weeks.
 During this time they’ll want to chew anything and everything that they can get their paws on.
 That means you need to keep phone chargers and other small cords off the ground and out of your pup’s reach.
-Cover wires you can’t hide or remove such as the television, computer, or lamp cords with PVC or another type of chew-proof tube.
+Cover wires you can’t hide or remove such as the television, computer, or lamp cords with PVC or any other type of chew-proof tube.

 Puppies love to hunt for snacks, so swap your open trash can for a tall, covered bin that your dog can’t dig through.
 Avoid keeping food out on tables or counters, and store items like fruit, bread or cookies in tightly-sealed containers.
 It might be helpful to keep a list of food that is bad for dogs somewhere handy just in case you aren’t sure and need to double-check before snack time.